“Learn how to make easy & delicious mini caramel apple bites! Easy recipe, perfect for fall parties!”

 Gently dry the caramels off with a paper towel when they come out of the water OR place them right into the fridge or freezer.

-Be sure to squeeze the apple balls in a paper towel to remove the excess moisture BEFORE placing into the caramel.
+Be sure to squeeze the apple balls in a paper towel to remove the excess moisture BEFORE placing them into the caramel.
 If caramel doesn't cling to the apple then you did not dry it off enough.

 In the mood for more cute food?
 Check out these delicious eats!